vincecrit/paracelso_wp32/README.md

 ### algoritmi.py

 This module contains classes and functions for calculating optical flow between images and performing phase cross-correlation.
 It provides wrappers for OpenCV and scikit-image optical flow functions and utilities for converting results to GeoDataFrame or DataFrame formats.

+### snap_gpt

+This module provides utilities for working with SNAP-GPT graphs and subsets.
+It includes classes for SAR preprocessing, graph management, and area of interest (AOI) handling.

+### s1

+This module provides preprocessing utilities for Sentinel-1 SAR data.
+It includes classes and functions for running SAR preprocessing workflows using SNAP-GPT.

 ## Usage